Ha Giang Loop - Everything You Need to Know

 ABOUT THE AUTHOR

-Hi fellow travel lovers!
+Hi!
 I'm Bethany, an explorer with a passport stamped in 52 countries.
 Having called three different nations home, I've cultivated a deep appreciation for the cultures our world offers.
-By day, I navigate the realms of a full-time job outside the travel sphere, which fuels my passion for crafting concise yet insightful guides to the remarkable places I've encountered.
+By day, I navigate a full-time job outside the travel sphere, which fuels my passion for crafting concise yet insightful guides to the remarkable places I've been lucky enough to travel to.
 Embarking on a journey with me means embracing a blend of adventure, relaxation, and immersion in local customs.
 As a solo female traveler, I've ventured through 21 countries, and I'm here to share insights on safety and the empowering experience of navigating the globe alone.
 A glimpse into my roots reveals an American spirit born in Seoul, nurtured in Germany during my childhood, and blossomed in the United States.
 A decade in the vibrant DC area enriched my life with a wealth of experiences that I'm eager to recommend.
 Now, I find myself based in Denver, Colorado, brimming with tips for skiing and snowboarding in the winter, and hiking and camping in the summer.
-Whether it's strolling through historic cityscapes or savoring the diverse flavors of global cuisine, I'm an enthusiast for walking tours and foodie adventures.
+Whether it's strolling through historic cityscapes or savoring the diverse flavors of the world, I'm an enthusiast for walking tours and foodie adventures.
 Balancing a demanding full-time job with an insatiable wanderlust, I make it a goal to take at least three international trips a year, and monthly domestic trips.
 Join me on this adventure, and let's explore the world together—one destination at a time!

 Send A Tip